 Interpersonal processes and health among nurses.
 Dr. Mohr has collaborated with Dr. Robert Sinclair from Clemson University and the Oregon Nurses Association (funded by the Northwest Health Foundation; PI-Sinclair), to examine workplace, interpersonal (such as supports and conflicts among nurses) and health factors in a multi-wave longitudinal study of Oregon nurses.

 Social Influences on travel-related behavior.
-Together with Dr. Jennifer Dill, Director of the Oregon Transportation Research & Education Consortium at Portland State University, Dr. Mohr and colleagues are considering psychosocial models of health behavior as they apply to transit-related behavior (such as walking or bicycling), which have major health implications.
-She is also serving as methodological consultant to the Family Activity Study project funded by the Robert Wood Johnson Foundation examining how, why, and where families with children walk and bicycle and how physically active they are and how best to improve neighborhoods to facilitate healthier travel behavior.
+Together with Dr. Jennifer Dill, Director of the Oregon Transportation Research & Education Consortium at Portland State University, Dr. Mohr and colleagues has considered psychosocial models of health behavior as they apply to transit-related behavior (such as walking or bicycling), which have major health implications.
+She also acts as methodological consultant to the Family Activity Study project funded by the Robert Wood Johnson Foundation examining how, why, and where families with children walk and bicycle and how physically active they are and how best to improve neighborhoods to facilitate healthier travel behavior.

 Professor Mohr is currently Assistant Field Editor for Journal of Studies on Alcohol and Drugs, Associate Editor for the Journal of Social and Clinical Psychology and an editorial board member of Psychology of Addictive Behaviors